 3-bedroom, 2 1/2-bath house built in 2002

-The jetted tub, set in travertine tile, is flanked by arched windows and columns.
-The walk-in shower, lined in travertine tile, features multiple shower heads, built-in seating and a glass face, she says.
+Description: In this remodeled master bath, the jetted tub is set in travertine tile and flanked by arched windows and columns.
+The walk-in shower, lined in travertine tile, features multiple shower heads, built-in seating and a glass face.

-The custom cherry vanity has granite countertops, seating and double sinks, Harwell says.
+The custom cherry vanity has granite countertops, seating and double sinks.
 The room also has a water closet and travertine flooring.

 Getting the look: Re-creating this room in your own professional remodel could run $60,000 to $80,000, depending on where you live, says Jason Landau, ASID, the owner and designer of Amazing Spaces LLC in Briarcliff Manor, New York.